bertvv/github-org-mgmt/README.md

 # Github mgmt

 A Python script that creates teams in an organisation, gives each team a repository with the same name as the team, and adds members.
+Teams to be created and members are read from a CSV file.

 ## Prerequisites